blackdiamond923/beaus-beautiful-tokens/README.md

 # **Beau’s Beautiful Tokens**
 ![2025-04-27](https://github.com/user-attachments/assets/5d743c35-f2cb-4c53-a098-1b8249592237)
-A  visual art collection for Foundry VTT, built to enhance your games with thousands of dynamic tokens and portraits.
+A  visual art collection for Foundry VTT, built to enhance your games with dynamic tokens and portraits.

 ---

 ## **About This Module**
-This is art I originally created for personal use across dozens of campaigns.
+This is art I originally created for personal use across my games.
 I've packaged it here for others who might find it useful for their games or storytelling.

 This module focuses **purely on visual assets** — no stat blocks, no lore writeups — just a clean, extensive library of ready-to-use tokens and portraits.